Emyrex-Data/Emyrex-Data/README.md

-# [Your Name] - Data Analysis Portfolio
+# [Shadrach Chukwuemeka] - Business Analysis Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains the complete template for a professional, one-page Business analysis portfolio website, hosted for free on GitHub Pages.

 ## About This Portfolio Template

 This portfolio is designed to demonstrate skills in:
-- Data visualization and storytelling
+- Data Analysis: Sales analysis, trend identification, perfomance tracking
-- Data modeling and analysis
+- Data Cleaning: Removing duplicate, handling missing values, structuring datasets
 - Creating interactive, professional dashboards
-- Transforming complex data into actionable insights
+- Business Insights: Turning analysis into practical recommendations

 ## 🚀 Projects

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.